cwendorf/EASI/docs/applications/README.md

 ### By Functions for Simple Effects

-The **FactorialBy**  and **MixedBY** files implement "by" functions designed to facilitate the analyses of simple effects in factorial and mixed designs:
+The **FactorialBy**  and **MixedBy** files implement "by" functions designed to facilitate the analyses of simple effects in factorial and mixed designs:

 - [*FactorialByDataApplications*](./FactorialByDataApplications.md) - Uses two-way factorial (between-subjects) data
 - [*MixedByDataApplications*](./MixedByDataApplications.md) - Uses two-way mixed design (between-subjects and within-subjects) data